 Camp Medic - Will be responsible for the health and treatment of campers and staff.
 Will dispense medication as needed/prescribed and be the first medical responder in any health/emergency medical situation.
 Must have experience working with youth.
 Must have current First Aid and CPR/AED Certification as well as one of the following: RN, LPN, Nursing Graduate, Paramedic, EMT or WFR Certification.
 Camp Maintenance - Responsibilities include wiping down tables and sweeping and mopping floors after meals and/or as needed.
 Emptying all trashcans on site.
 Making sure bathrooms are kept clean, plunging toilets as needed, etc.

-Junior Mentors - This is an unpaid training position for 18-21 year olds who are interested in becoming Mentors.
+Junior Mentors - This is an unpaid training position for 19-21 year olds (will consider 18 year olds who have been campers for a while) who are interested in becoming Mentors.
 They will be shadowing and assisting an assigned Mentor for the week.

 Parent Volunteers - You will be assigned to different tasks based on your interests and skills.
 Most often needed for kitchen shifts.
 Volunteers receive lodging for the week at the Pathway Cabin located on the camp property as well as all their meals.
 Parents wishing to stay at camp instead of driving home or getting a hotel can stay at the Pathway Cabin as well for $150 for the week.
 This does not include meals but they are welcome to bring their own food and use the cabin kitchen.
 Everyone needs to provide their own bedding and towels.